Works agreements explained: From working hours to working from home

 If the employer or works council wishes to regulate certain points within the scope of their responsibilities, e.g. a regulation on the ordering of overtime due to an increased order situation, both sides first enter into negotiations:

-- If an agreement is reached, the parties conclude a works agreement.
+• If a solution is reached, the parties conclude a works agreement.

-- If no agreement is reached, a works conciliation committee can be called upon.
-The conciliation committee is made up of representatives of the works council and the employer.
+• If no solution is reached, an arbitration committee can be called upon.
+The arbitration committee is made up of representatives of the works council and the employer.
 A chairperson from outside the company chairs the negotiations.
-The task of the conciliation committee is to reach an agreement through the mediation of the chairperson.
-If the chairperson is unable to do so, he or she may, in certain cases, enforce the agreement by means of a ruling of the conciliation committee.
+The task of the arbitration committee is to reach an agreement through the mediation of the chairperson.
+If the chairperson is unable to do so, he or she may, in certain cases, enforce the agreement by means of a final and binding award of the arbitration committee.
 The result is a binding works agreement.

 Formal requirements

-The following must be observed for a valid company agreement to be concluded:
+The following must be observed for a valid works agreement to be concluded:

-- Works agreements must be decided jointly by the works council and the employer and must be drawn up in writing.
+• Works agreements must be decided jointly by the works council and the employer and must be recorded in writing.

-- It must be signed by both parties.
-Exception: The conciliation committee has decided by ruling.
+• It must be signed by both parties.
+Exception: The arbitration committee made an award.

-- The employer and works council must sign the same document electronically if the agreement is concluded in electronic form.
+• The employer and works council must sign the same document electronically if it is concluded in electronic form.

 Calculate severance pay now free of charge